-- (1) All persons exiting the Republic through a point of entry must be subjected to screening. - (2) Persons found to have an elevated temperature or symptoms consistent with COVID-19 must be subjected to a medical examination which may include testing. - (3) Based on the outcome of the medical examination referred to in sub-paragraph (2), the Director-General: Health or any delegated person may make a decision on whether or not the person is allowed to exit the Republic. - (4) Persons found to have contracted COVID-19 pursuant to testing in subparagraph (2) may be placed under mandatory isolation. - (5) Persons placed under isolation as provided for in subparagraph (4) may be permitted to self-isolate at their own private residence if they comply with the criteria set out in paragraph 19. - [subparagraph (5) substituted by section 2 of Government Notice R868 of 2020]
+- (1) All persons exiting the Republic through a point of entry must be subjected to screening, including the completion of a traveller health questionnaire. - (2) A person who during screening, is found to have had exposure to COVID-19 or is presenting with any signs and symptoms of COVID-19 must be subjected to a medical examination which may include testing. - (3) Based on the outcome of the medical examination referred to in sub-paragraph (2), the Director-General: Health or any delegated person may make a decision on whether or not the person is allowed to exit the Republic. - (4) Persons found to have contracted COVID-19 pursuant to testing in subparagraph (2) may be placed under mandatory isolation or hospitalisation. - (5) Persons placed under isolation as provided for in subparagraph (4) may be permitted to self-isolate at their own private residence if they comply with the criteria set out in paragraph 19.

+[subparagraph (5) substituted by section 2 of Government Notice R868 of 2020] [paragraph 16 substituted by section 4 of Government Notice 1278 of 2020]